lee5214/JSpractice/README.md

-Practice algorisms using JavaScript and Python\n
+Practice algorisms using JavaScript and Python/n
 They are the 2 main languages I choose to learn/practice in projects now